 Photographs and images will be judged on their aesthetic quality and their aptitude to inspire and fascinate, to convey or to illustrate knowledge, to narrate a story, to engage the public to explore a new universe.

 About the competition

 The competition was organised for the first time in 2019 on the occasion of the FNR’s 20th anniversary.
-The awarded images were exhibited in Luxembourg City from September 2020 to January 2021, and printed in a limited-edition souvenir box.
+The awarded images were exhibited in Luxembourg City, Belval and in the shopping center Cloche d'Or.

-For this second edition, an (international) jury will meet in April 2021 and award a EUR 1,000 prize in each category for the winning entry, as well as EUR 250 for each distinction.
+For this third edition, an (international) jury will meet in spring/summer 2022 and award a EUR 1,000 prize in each category for the winning entry, as well as EUR 250 for each distinction.
 The award-winning works will be announced in June, displayed in an exhibition and made available to the public, as well as to institutions.

 This project has multiple aims: to show the growing role of images in scientific research, to reveal how scientific work is conducted, to give a face to the researchers conducting it and to present various ways to engage the public with science.
 The competition also aims to bridge the gap between science & research and the general public, to show the dedication and fascination that fuel the scientists and, last but not least, to inspire the audience and bring it to discover a widely unknown environment.

 From the microcosm to the macrocosm, images of the research object captured by scientists using a camera or generated by a computer.